Are shutters blackout?

 Will the shutter design affect the level of blackout?

 The level of light elimination can vary depending on the style and design of shutter you choose.
+(For help in selecting the best one, read our guide on choosing the right shutter style).
 A larger louvre size can be more effective at blocking out light compared to a smaller size.
 Sometimes, opting for a darker colour can help the room feel darker and more tranquil.
 Another option is our solid panelled shutters which can typically block out more light than a louvered design.
+If you’re considering material options, explore our MDF vs Hardwood shutters comparison.

 Can I pair my shutters with blinds?